 It doesn’t matter how you write it down.
 What matters is that it is written down somewhere where you can physically see it…with your eyes!

 Step 2: Determine Your Income

 If you’re like most people, your income varies slightly from month to month.
-Because of this, many financial planners and budget coaches have you play a guessing game when it comes to determining your income.
-Not with us.
-We want you to be exact.
-Rather than use an estimate of future earnings, try using actual earnings!
+However, you want your numbers to be as exact as possible.
+Rather than estimate your future earnings, try using actual earnings instead!

 So, at the top of your budget, go ahead and create a category for income.
-Add it all up, and jot the number down there.
-This represents all the money you have coming in.
+Add up all the money you made the previous month (or what you will make for the current month), and jot the number down there.
 Draw a line underneath it and move on to the next category.

 Step 3: Pay Yourself First

-OK.
-Now that you’ve got retirement covered, you need to put some money into other savings vehicles.
-If you don’t have an emergency fund, this is where you should start building one ($1,000-3,000 if you’re doing a debt snowball, 6-12 months of income if you have the ability to fully fund it).
-Now is when you should fund cash savings, additional retirement accounts (like your Roth IRA), and college savings plans.
+If you don’t have an emergency fund, this is where you should start building one.
+(Saving 10% of your take home pay until you have at least $1,000 is a good place to start.)
+Here is where you’ll eventually fund cash savings, additional retirement accounts (like your Roth IRA), and college savings plans as well.

 Alright, now it’s time to determine your expenses.
 Place this section directly below the savings section on your budget worksheet.